Diagnostics / Routes Truncates Destination and Gateway Names

 One way around this is to always just do the netstat command without name resolution, then parse the output and "manually" resolve each item that looks like an IP Address.
 This PR does that:

-#4 Updated by Phillip Davis 4 months ago
+#4 Updated by Phillip Davis over 4 years ago

 Note: This fix has been applied to RELENG_2_3 to fix the issue on FreeBSD 10.3/pfSense 2.3.*